dm13450/dm13450.github.io/_posts/2016-10-27-Weighted-Bayes.md

 Overall, the fact that weight cannot be thought of as Bayesian is cool little thought experiment and goes to show the divergence between frequentist and Bayesian approaches.

-The man himself, Andrew Gelman, discusses the issue of weighted regression and Bayesian thinking here: <https://groups.google.com/forum/#!msg/stan-dev/5pJdH72hoM8/GLW_mTeaObAJ>.
+The man himself, Andrew Gelman, discusses the issue of weighted regression and Bayesian thinking [here](https://groups.google.com/forum/#!msg/stan-dev/5pJdH72hoM8/GLW_mTeaObAJ).